micmejia/bible-dump/AMPC/John/John 15.md

-You have not chosen Me, but I have chosen you and I have appointed you [I have planted you], that you might go and bear fruit _and_ keep on bearing, and that your fruit may be lasting [that it may remain, abide], so that whatever you ask the Father in My Name [as [^b]presenting all that I Am], He may give it to you.
+You have not chosen Me, but I have chosen you and I have appointed you [I have planted you], that you might go and bear fruit _and_ keep on bearing, and that your fruit may be lasting [that it may remain, abide], so that whatever you ask the Father in My Name [as presenting all that I Am], He may give it to you.